tylerstraub/Factorio_Hivemind-MOD/README.md

 - **modules/storage.lua**: Persistent storage helpers; handles all event storage, pruning, and retrieval.
 All persistent data is stored directly in the Factorio `storage` table, ensuring compatibility with multiplayer and dedicated servers.
 - **modules/event_listener.lua**: Registers and handles relevant game events (e.g., enemy group attack decisions, chat messages).
 Prunes old events and logs new ones.
 - **modules/commands.lua**: Registers and implements custom commands for data export and management.
+- **modules/command_handlers.lua**: Contains all handler functions for custom commands.
+Each command's logic is implemented as a dedicated function here for clarity and maintainability.
 - **modules/logging.lua**: Centralized logging utility, controlled by a runtime setting.
 - **modules/remote_interface.lua**: Centralized registration of the `hivemind` remote interface.
 Exposes storage and event data for RCON, console, and inter-mod access.
 All exported remote functions are logged, and all data serialization uses the global `helpers.table_to_json` (never require or import helpers).
 Now also exposes chat message data, clearing functions, and supports full storage snapshots for export and integration testing.
   - **Note:** All remote interface functions for storage tables (e.g., `get_attack_events_after`, `clear_attack_events`) are now generated automatically from a central list in `modules/remote_interface.lua`.
 To expose a new event type, simply add its table name to the `STORAGE_TABLES` list.
 The remote interface and all documentation examples will remain valid and up to date.